haileytapia/portfolio/README.md

 # Hailey's portfolio

-This portfolio of my technical writing uses the Just the Docs Jekyll theme and is  hosted on GitHub Pages at haileytapia.github.io/portfolio.

 ## About me

 I am a student at the University of Central Florida pursuing a B.A. in English: Technical Communication.
 Having completed three internships as a technical writer, I have experience creating high-quality documentation for various technical products and writing in a clear, concise, and user-friendly manner.